-To play copyright protected Blu-ray Discs continually, you need to update the AACS key.
+To play copyright protected Blu-ray Disc media continuously, you need to update the AACS key.
 Note that the AACS key update requires Internet access.

-As with other optical media devices, circumstances may limit compatibility or prevent Blu-ray Disc playback.
-VAIO computers may not support movie playback on packaged media recorded in AVC or VC1 formats at high bit rates.
+As with other optical media devices, circumstances may limit compatibility or prevent Blu-ray Disc media playback.
+VAIO computers may not support movie playback on packaged media recorded in AVC or VC1 format at high bit rates.

-Region settings are required for Movies and BD-ROM contents.
-If the region setting and the region of the disc do not match, playback is not possible.
+Region settings are required for some contents on DVDs and BD-ROM Disc media.
+If the region setting on the optical disc drive does not match the region coding on the disc, playback is not possible.

-Unless your external display is compliant with the High-bandwidth Digital Content Protection (HDCP) standard, you cannot play or view the contents of copyright protected Blu-ray Discs.
+Unless your external display is compliant with the High-bandwidth Digital Content Protection (HDCP) standard, you cannot play or view the contents on copyright protected Blu-ray Disc media.